devfake/vume/README.md

 This works for `post` same.
 The route is only triggered by a post request.

-##### Parameters
+##### Arguments

-Use parameters in your routes with `{}`:
+Use arguments in your routes with `{}`:

 ```php
 $route->get('/show/{id}', 'TaskController@show');
 $route->get('/api/{first}-{second}-{third}', 'APIController@update');
 ```

-In your methods you need to enter the same number of parameters.
+In your methods you need to enter the same number of arguments.
 Name they as you want, but they must in the same order.

 ##### Resource